 In addition, the Issuer is seeking to ensure that its financial performance will be supported by a renewed focus on efficiency.
-Whilst cost income ratio has previously been the Issuer's main measure of efficiency, the Issuer introduced sustainable cost savings targets in 2017.
-As at 4 April 2018 the Issuer reported that it was on course to deliver its target of £300 million of sustainable cost savings by 2021, a target which has since been extended to £500 million of sustainable cost savings by 2023.
-These savings are expected to be delivered across a range of initiatives, including 'right first time' member service, targeted reductions in third party spend, process simplification and automation including digitised service delivery, driving efficiency to the way the Issuer delivers change as well as targeted organisational simplification activities.
+Whilst cost income ratio was previously the Issuer's main measure of efficiency, the Issuer has, as at 4 April 2017, set a target to deliver £300 million of sustainable cost savings by 2022, intended to be delivered across a range of initiatives, including 'right first time' member service, third party procurement reviews, process automation and digitised service delivery, as well as targeted restructuring activity.
 However, there can be no assurance that such targeted cost savings will be achieved.